Level3-REST/site/doc/profiles/form.md

 ##### Form Content

 Forms in Level 3 supply their form representation in two ways.
 One is to deliver a simple object template with fields that are either empty or pre-populated.
-The other is to supply a form schema that the client uses to construct a form payload to submit.
-The client can learn the form representation during Discovery by reviewing the `Content-Type` header.
+The other is to provide a form schema that the client uses to construct a form payload to submit.
+The client can learn the form representation format during Discovery by reviewing the `Content-Type` header.

 ### Discovery

-The Form profile presents the required `Profile` and `Allow` headers as well as a `Content-Type` indicating the type of the request payload.
+The Form profile presents the required `Profile` and `Allow` headers as well as a `Content-Type` header indicating the request payload type.
 The resource may provide a `Content-Type` like [`application/schema+json`](https://json-schema.org/latest/json-schema-core.html), [`application/prs.hal-forms+json`](https://rwcbook.github.io/hal-forms/) or [`application/xml-dtd`](https://www.w3.org/2006/02/son-of-3023/draft-murata-kohn-lilley-xml-04.html) that can be used to construct a form payload.
 The client must understand the content type and how to use the schema to produce a submission payload.

-Alternately the Form can send a template object with empty fields, which is a sufficient approach for simple forms.
-In this case the `Content-Type` will reflect the format of the template object, like `application/json` or `application/xml`.
+Alternately the Form can send a template object with empty fields, which is a good approach for simple forms.
+In this case the `Content-Type` will reflect the template object’s format, like `application/json` or `application/xml`.

 ![](form/discovery.svg){: .center-image}